Tetrax-10/Nord-Spotify/README.md

 Create a Folder named `Nord-Spotify` inside your Themes Folder then paste `user.css` and `color.ini`

+Warning : The Folder must be named `Nord-Spotify`, So the Nord Extension works Correctly

 ### Themes Folder Location

 | **Platform** | **Path**                                                                     |